infosupport/rust-workshop/docs/introduction/01-why-should-you-learn-rust.md

 ### Documentation

 Rust includes syntax to write inline documentation.
-The inline documentation syntax in Rust allows you to write method level documentation as well as overall documentation.
+The inline documentation syntax in Rust allows you to write method-level documentation as well as overall documentation.
 The documentation is generated using [rustdoc](https://doc.rust-lang.org/rustdoc/index.html).
 You'll find that most developers publish their documentation on [docs.rs](https://docs.rs) straight from their CI pipeline.

 ## Summary

-Overall, you could say that Rust is a pretty complete language that has some interesting things to offer.
+Overall, you could say that Rust is a pretty complete language with some interesting things to offer.
 However, we strongly believe that you should try it to get a good feel for it.

 In [the next section](./02-learning-the-basics-of-rust.md) we'll cover the basics of the language in greater depth